Was Polish scandal a Russian test for US election tampering?

 Dozens of politicians had hundreds of hours of conversations illegally recorded at the two restaurants between June 2013 and June 2014.
 Poland’s government, led at the time by Tusk’s centrist Civic Platform party, had declared a fight against Russian coal imports and was a strong advocate for the Western course that activists were agitating for in Ukraine.

-The leaked recordings proved deeply embarrassing for Tusk’s government.
-One of the first captured the foreign minister complaining that a “bullshit” alliance with the United States put Poland, metaphorically speaking, in the position of performing oral sex.
+The leaked recordings proved deeply embarrassing for Tusk’s government and strained ties with the U.S. They included the foreign minister complaining that Poland’s alliance with the United States “wasn’t worth anything” and put Poland, metaphorically speaking, in the position of performing oral sex.

+The minister, Radek Sikorski, resigned along with three others four months before the 2015 election.

+Sikorski noted Sunday that, back in 2014, there were no U.S. troops yet in Poland as there are now and said “I doubted the efficacy of the alliance.”
+But he says the transcript was manipulated by the magazine Wprost to suggest he called the alliance “bullshit” — when he only used that word to describe limited U.S. participation in a single NATO exercise.

+Now a European Parliament member, Sikorski criticizes American officials for not taking Waitergate as a warning.

+“We were a laboratory for what happened in the United States, and the U.S. was too arrogant to take heed,” said Sikorski, who says Russian hacking group Fancy Bear sent him one of the emails that would compromise Democrat Hillary Clinton’s presidential campaign in 2016.
+“We saw it coming.
+It was successfully tested in Poland.”

-Under the conservative Law and Justice government that came next, Russian coal imports have doubled.
+Under the conservative Law and Justice government that came to power in 2015, Russian coal imports have doubled.
 Signs of democratic backsliding, such as government encroaching on the independence of Poland’s judicial system, have caused tensions with the EU.
 Warsaw has almost ceased to be an advocate for Ukraine.

-Radek Sikorski, the former foreign minister caught grumbling about Poland’s alleged deference to the U.S., resigned along with three ministers four months before the 2015 election.
-Now a European Parliament member, he openly criticizes American officials for not taking Waitergate as a warning.

-“We were a laboratory for what happened in the United States, and the U.S. was too arrogant to take heed,” said Sikorski, who says Russian hacking group Fancy Bear sent him one of the emails that would compromise Democrat Hillary Clinton’s presidential campaign in 2016. “‘We saw it coming.
-It was successfully tested in Poland.”

 Central to Rzeczkowski’s theory is the former manager of Sowa & Przyjaciele, who waited on officials in the VIP room.
-Referred to only as Lukasz N. because of Poland’s privacy law, he previously managed another Warsaw restaurant located across the street from the U.S. Embassy.
+Referred to only as Lukasz N. because of Poland’s privacy law, he previously managed another Warsaw restaurant, Lemongrass, across the street from the U.S. Embassy.

 Lemongrass was established by the director of the Polish branch of Russian energy giant Lukoil with money from Russian organized crime, according to Rzeczkowski.
 He says counterintelligence sources told him the restaurant was a front to spy on Americans and when the cover story was blown, two Russians bought the place.